Mercerenies/a-turtles-troll/README.md

 ### Version 1.7

-* Chipped and damaged anvils can be smelted, like regular anvils.
+* Chipped and damaged anvils can be smelted, like regular anvils
 * Breaking glass gives the victim seven years of the Unluck potion effect
 * Several crops turn to obsidian if not harvested within ten minutes